-- The DTP Schedule Update with a data date of November 25, 2012 "Mitigation Schedule" showed a -5 calendar day variance with a September 3, 2013 SSCD as compared to the +1 calendar day variance reflected in the October 25, 2012 update.
-The current forecast RSD is January 7, 2014. - With regard to the West Falls Church Yard (WFCY) completion date, DTP's schedule update of November 25, 2012 reflects a -10 calendar day variance to the targeted completion date of December 20, 2013, resulting in a forecast completion date of December 30, 2013. - Budget status as of November 25, 2012 indicates that \$2,259,302,329 (80%, excluding the remaining contingency and finance charges) has been expended of the \$3,142,471,635 budget total.
-MWAA reports \$281,529,165 of the available contingency for the first nine contingency milestones have been drawn down to date with a balance of \$10,045,119 available through the ninth contingency phase.
-The current estimate of the contingency available at the end of construction is \$17.83M.
-The federal portion of the Allowance Items recommended for award and yet to be transferred to the Firm Fixed Price is estimated to be \$34.24 million over budget.
-With the completion of the award of all contracts for Allowance Items, \$32.34M of the original FFGA amount of \$77.47M budgeted for Indexed Commodity Escalation has been transferred to the Firm Fixed Price.
-During October 2012, the project re-assessed the commodity escalation estimate at completion (EAC) and recommended a forecast under-run of \$19.0 million that could be transferred to contingency. - MWAA's estimate of the Earned Value for the Project through November is 84.8%. - Risk MWAA submitted RCMP Rev. 3 to the FTA for approval by letter dated March 28, 2012.
+- The DTP Schedule Update with a data date of December 25, 2012 "Mitigation Schedule" showed a -8 calendar day variance with a September 6, 2013 SSCD as compared to the -5 calendar day variance reflected in the November 25, 2012 update.
+The current forecast RSD is January 10, 2014. - With regard to the West Falls Church Yard (WFCY) completion date, DTP's schedule update of December 25, 2012 continued to reflect a -10 calendar day variance to the targeted completion date of December 20, 2013, resulting in a forecast completion date of December 30, 2013. - Budget status as of December 25, 2012 indicates that \$2,296,135,246 (82%, excluding the remaining contingency and finance charges) has been expended of the \$3,142,471,635 budget total.
+MWAA reports \$282,588,064 of the available contingency for the first nine contingency milestones have been drawn down to date with a balance of \$8,986,220 available through the ninth contingency phase.
+The current estimate of the contingency available at the end of construction is \$16.77M.
+The federal portion of the Allowance Items recommended for award and yet to be transferred to the Firm Fixed Price is estimated to be \$34.73 million over budget.
+With the completion of the award of all contracts for Allowance Items, \$35.74M of the original FFGA amount of \$77.47M budgeted for Indexed Commodity Escalation has been transferred to the Firm Fixed Price.
+During October 2012, the project re-assessed the commodity escalation estimate at completion (EAC) and transferred the under-run of \$19.0 million to contingency. - MWAA's estimate of the Earned Value for the Project through December is 87.1%. - Risk MWAA submitted RCMP Rev. 3 to the FTA for approval by letter dated March 28, 2012.
 The FTA approved the RCMP on April 13, 2012.
 In June 2012, MWAA updated the Risk Register.
 This document and a recommendation to update the Top Ten Risks were forwarded to the FTA and the PMOC for review on August 2012.
 FTA, the PMOC and MWAA discussed this issue during the PMOC's September monthly site visit.
 The PMOC provided review comments and a modified Top Ten List that will be reviewed by MWAA.
 On September 30, 2012, MWAA issued a revised list of Top Ten Risks.
 FTA's letter of November 29, 2012 approved the September 30 revised Top Ten Risks.
-These risks will now be reviewed on a quarterly basis. - The Full Time Equivalents (FTE) estimated total for December is 1,259 which is a decrease of 133 from the November actual of 1,392.
+These risks will now be reviewed on a quarterly basis.
+A revised list of Top Ten Risks dated December 2012 was submitted to the FTA via letter dated January 22, 2013 and is under review by the PMOC and FTA. - The Full Time Equivalents (FTE) estimated total for January is 1,237 which is a decrease of 175 from the December actual of 1,412.
 A fluctuation is to be expected with the winding down of design and civil construction, the ramping up of systems installation and testing and winter weather.
+However, MWAA, FTA and the PMOC are questioning what may be a premature decline in FTEs.

-Core Accountability Items
+• Core Accountability Items